megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

     3. Create a new instance of the class MyCustomApi, and then add it to customApiGroups

 At this point MyCustomApi will be included in the API route, but we still need to declare the HTTP address.
-To do that, please:
+To do that:

   1. Override the basepath() method -